rocketkeis/scrum/docs/index.md

 *Each iteration will have a corresponding Sprint Info page which will be linked to [HERE](sprints.md).*

+## Timeline

+*Describe the high-level timeline.
+Can attach image of high level timeline in format timeline-YYYYMMDD-descriptive-text.jpg*

 ## Team Processes

 Refer [HERE](team-processes.md). *To be refined as you go through iterations.*